JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

-#   Pipeline for Eukaryotic Metagenomics of Lake Cadagno.
+#   Pipeline for Microbial Eukaryotic Metagenomics of Lake Cadagno.

 ##  *Metagenomics provides a near-complete genome of microbial eukaryote Chlorella from a high alpine meromictic lake and reveals its potential for carbon, sulphur and nitrogen metabolism*